 Day 6 – Viñales – Cienfuegos – Trinidad – The Road to Tropical Trinidad

 The UNESCO World Heritage site of Trinidad is next, via French Colonial Cienfuegos.
 In Cienfuegos we’ll stop for lunch and then check out “real Cuban life” on it’s most interesting boulevard.
 Arrive Spanish colonial Trinidad this afternoon.
 The city is considered by many the crown jewel of tropical Cuba, and is the most festive and music oriented city in the country.
-In addition to the photography w/ Luis, here in such an artistically rich & fun oriented town, you will have plenty of free time if you so choose.
+In addition to the photography w/ Tristan, here in such an artistically rich & fun oriented town, you will have plenty of free time if you so choose.

 Day 7 – Trinidad – Colonial Streets, Panoramas & Photos Humanistic

 Morning of friendly and fun street photography with colonial building backgrounds, street portraits, optional artist’s museum.
 During the afternoon we will visit the great Manaca Iznaga Tower which offers panoramic photographs of the valley and the surrounding neighborhoods.
 We’ll then walk one of those neighborhoods – well away from the tourist zones – and have the opportunity to interact with local families and make that special, uniquely Cuban kind of humanistic photography.

 Day 8 – Trinidad – Jungle de Cubanito, Photographer’s Choice